AinfinitedZ/233-4/log.md

 Finish testing the Tokenizer class by using debug.
 The whole wordList is seperated by regular expression [ ^ a-zA-Z] which exclude all character expect these.

+4.4 15:57

+Test the collison situation.
+Fix the quadratic probing.
+Forget to iterate the second hashcode.
+All tests finish by debug.

+Fix the resize() by solving some small problems such as the typecasting and array initizialing.
+All tests finish by debug.

+Test the update() method.

+4.4 19:27

+Finish testing testWordCount() method.
+Fix some NullPointerException caused by the null in the hashtable array.
+Add a filter before the hashtable is sorted.

+4.4 20:32

+finish testing wordRank() method and wordPairRank() method.

+finish testing MostCommonWords() method.
+Fix the bug that the array was increasing sorted word freqency but the return array return decreasing sorted word freqency.

+Add a pre-testing on mostCommonWords and leastCommonWords.
+These method should return a empty object when the input isn’t reasonable.
+That would avoid NullPointerException.

+Finish testing mostCommonWordPair() method.